 Moulton was in the first group of the Future-Ready Superintendents Leadership Network (FRSLN), and has made presentations at various TASA conferences over the years.
 “I’ve never been one to sit back and not have control or take the opportunity to lead,” she says.

-Transitioning from superintendent to member services representative has allowed Moulton to stay in the loop.
+Transitioning from superintendent to working with TASA allowed Moulton to stay in the loop.
 She has more time to attend TASA events, and can pass on what she’s learned there to superintendents working in her four designated regions — a boon for those administrators, who are often unable to travel to and attend many meetings.

 “Running a school and a school district is the most incredibly hard work right now,” she says.
 “Administrators across the state are tasked with so much.
 Bless them for getting up every morning and just persevering.”
 If there is one upside to the COVID-19 pandemic, virtual meetings have become the norm, which has allowed Moulton to attend regular meetings for her designated regions, answering questions and offering help to administrators.